Azure/azure-sdk-for-go/sdk/azidentity/README.md

 See more how to configure the `DefaultAzureCredential` on your workstation or Azure in [Configure DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-go/wiki/Set-up-Your-Environment-for-Authentication#configure-defaultazurecredential).

-#### Specify a user assigned managed identity for `DefaultAzureCredential`
+#### Specify a user-assigned managed identity for `DefaultAzureCredential`

 To configure `DefaultAzureCredential` to authenticate a user-assigned managed identity, set the `AZURE_CLIENT_ID` environment variable to the identity's client ID.

 ### Define a custom authentication flow with `ChainedTokenCredential`

 `DefaultAzureCredential` is generally the quickest way to get started developing apps for Azure.
 For more advanced scenarios, [ChainedTokenCredential][chain_cred_ref] links multiple credential instances to be tried sequentially when authenticating.
 It will try each chained credential in turn until one provides a token or fails to authenticate due to an error.

 The following example demonstrates creating a credential, which will attempt to authenticate using managed identity.
 It will fall back to authenticating via the Azure CLI when a managed identity is unavailable.